John A. Lejeune: Honors

+Confederate groups

+On December 11, 1923, he was decorated with the Cross of Service by Leonora St. George Rogers Schuyler, President General of the United Daughters of the Confederacy.

 U.S. Postal service honor

 On November 10, 2005, the United States Postal Service issued the Distinguished Marines stamps in which Lejeune was honored.

 Statues and memorials

 On November 10, 2000, a life-sized bronze statue of Lejeune was unveiled on the grounds of the Pointe Coupee Parish Courthouse in New Roads, Louisiana.
 Patrick F. Taylor, chairman and CEO of Taylor Energy Company, along with the retired Marine Corps Major General Ronald G. Richard (former commanding general of Marine Corps Base Camp Lejeune) were in attendance.
 Taylor, who financed the Lejeune statue project, joined the Marine Corps Officer Training program as a student at Louisiana State University, but a heart problem kept him from receiving his commission.
 Taylor commissioned sculptor Patrick Dane Miller to fashion it to be historically accurate.